erp-texh-2022/etworkk-14.0/doc/cla/corporate/metalsartigan.md

 Canada, 2017-3-24

-Métal Sartigan agrees to the terms of the Dosyt Corporate Contributor License Agreement v1.0.
+Métal Sartigan agrees to the terms of the etwork Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this